SOUTHWEST, USA 12 Days

 • Begin with a morning walk or hike in Zion Park.

 • Next stop is Bryce Canyon National Park, famous for its crimson colored hoodoos.
+These hoodoos at Bryce are the largest collection in the world.

 • Bryce Canyon elevation sits at about 8000 - 9000 feet (2400 - 2800 meters) which causes the weather to be quite variable on any given day.